Is Sexting Legal or Illegal? – Things Parents Should Know

 Here we go:

-1. Find out their thoughts on sexting
+1. Understand their views on sexting

-2. Let them know the consequences of sexting
+2. Explain the consequences of sexting

-5. Break down the sexting talk
+5. Make the talk effective

 It doesn't hurt to have reinforcement put in place.
 To back-up the sext pep talks with your teen, you can always have a third eye on your teen's phone to follow up on what's up, right?
 Damn right!
 That's why we look at the perfect software to help you do just that.
 Find out below.